 Waterloo Schools Employee Health Center

-Health care services dedicated to eligible Waterloo Schools employees at UnityPoint Clinic.
-Choosing this clinic means lower out-of-pocket costs compared to other in-network clinics and providers.
-Patients will also benefit from a strong connection to other UnityPoint Health providers and specialty services such as OB/GYN, mental health and surgery.
+Utilizing this clinic means lower out-of-pocket costs for you versus other in-network clinics and providers.
+Patients also benefit from a strong connection to UnityPoint Health’s network of providers and specialty services, such as OB/GYN, mental health and surgery.

 We protect your personal health information just like any other medical clinic.
-Details from your medical record will not be shared with your employer without your consent.
+Details from your medical record aren’t shared with employers without your consent.

-- Primary care - your health care home
+- Primary care – consider us the primary care home for you and your family

 - Chronic disease management for conditions such as high blood pressure, diabetes and COPD

-- Acute care for minor illnesses and injuries like cold and flu, sinus infection and muscle sprains
+- Acute care for minor illnesses and injuries like cold and flu, sinus infections and muscle sprains

-- Evaluation and treatment of skin conditions including minor burns, rash and lacerations
+- Evaluation and treatment of skin conditions, including minor burns, rashes and lacerations

 - On-site lab and prescription medications

-Trish Thompson, ARNP, a 2003 graduate of the Allen College School of Nursing, is leading the care team at the clinic.
+Trish Thompson, ARNP, is a 2003 graduate of the Allen College School of Nursing and leads the care team at the Waterloo Schools Employee Health Center.

-"I enjoy meeting new patients and getting to know their story, their health concerns and their health goals.
-Helping my patients understand why they have a certain health condition, how and why it is managed and then helping them to achieve that outcome is a fulfilling experience for me as well as the patient."
+“I enjoy meeting new patients and getting to know their stories, their health concerns and their health goals,” says Thompson.
+“It’s a fulfilling experience for me and my patients when we can determine why they have a certain health condition, figure out how to manage it together and achieve that outcome.”

 Trish has professional memberships with the American Academy of Nurse Practitioners, Iowa Nurse Practitioner Society, Dermatology Nurses Association, Society of Dermatology Physician Assistants, American Academy of Otolaryngic Allergy and Sigma Theta Tau International Honor Society of Nursing.